sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 * A template `plist` for `launchd`, which should be modified and put into `~/Library/LaunchAgents` with permissions `755`
 * A template `bash` script
 * A `.pgpass` file, which she be put into `~` with permissions `600`

+These files are designed to be installed to the boot drive of the Mac that is the PostgreSQL server, not a remote machine on the network.

 ## Installation tips